Israil Madrimov: Madrimov vs. Gonzalez

-Madrimov won via sixth-round TKO over Norberto Gonzalez in June.
+Madrimov won via sixth-round technical knockout over Norberto Gonzalez at Madison Square Garden in New York City, New York, USA on 8 June 2019.

 Madrimov vs. Barrera

 Madrimov defended his title for a second time against Alejandro Barrera on 5 October 2019 at Madison Square Garden, New York City, on the undercard of the Gennady Golovkin vs. Sergiy Derevyanchenko world title fight.
 Madrimov retained his title with a fifth-round TKO.

 Madrimov vs. Walker

 On 15 August 2020, Madrimov fought Eric Walker in the co-main event on a DAZN-televised card in Tulsa, Oklahoma.
-Madrimov won the fight by unanimous decision, however there was controversy because it appeared that Madrimov had knocked Walker down and out with a legal punch in the 9th round of the fight, but referee Gary Ritter ruled that it was not a knockdown or a knockout, but rather that Madrimov had illegally knocked Walker down with his shoulder.
+Madrimov won the fight by unanimous decision.
+However, there was controversy, as it appeared that Madrimov had knocked Walker down and out with a legal punch in the ninth round of the fight, but referee Gary Ritter ruled that it was not a knockdown or a knockout, but rather that Madrimov had illegally knocked Walker down with his shoulder.
 As Walker remained down on the canvas for a minute, telling Ritter that he was dizzy, Ritter implored the fighter to get back up.
 After a minute, Walker stood up, stumbled into the ropes and then collapsed into the corner.
-Ritter gave Walker 5 minutes to recover and then restarted the fight, allowing Walker to take further punishment for 2+ rounds.
-Hall of Fame referee Steve Smoger admonished Ritter after the fight for not ruling a knockdown and subsequent knockout and allowing Walker to take unnecessary punishment afterward.
-Garry Ritter was criticized by the public for not ruling the fight a knockout in the 9th round, and allowing Walker to take further punishment.
+Ritter gave Walker five minutes to recover and then restarted the fight, allowing Walker to take further punishment for 2+ rounds.
+Hall-of-Fame referee Steve Smoger admonished Ritter after the fight for not ruling a knockdown and subsequent knockout, asserting that Walker took unnecessary punishment as a result.